ghmcadams/vscode-lintlens/packages/lintlens/README.md

 Adds rule value validation

-Supports all configuration file formats currently [supported by ESLint](https://eslint.org/docs/latest/use/configure/configuration-files#configuration-file-formats)
+Supports ESLint flat config (required by ESLint 10) and legacy configuration formats for editing and migration.

-- Flat Config - use `eslint.config.js` at the root and export an array containing your configurations.
+- **Flat Config (ESLint 8+ / required for ESLint 10)** — use `eslint.config.js`, `eslint.config.mjs`, `eslint.config.cjs`, `eslint.config.ts`, `eslint.config.mts`, or `eslint.config.cts` and export an array containing your configurations.
+Supports `defineConfig()` wrappers.
-- JavaScript - use `.eslintrc.js` or `.eslintrc.cjs` (or any other javascript file in your workspace) and export an object containing your configuration.
+- **Legacy JavaScript** — use `.eslintrc.js` or `.eslintrc.cjs` (or any other javascript file in your workspace) and export an object containing your configuration.
+ESLint 10 no longer reads these files, but LintLens can still annotate them while you migrate.
-- YAML - use `.eslintrc.yaml` or `.eslintrc.yml` (or any other yaml file in your workspace) to define the configuration structure.
+- **YAML** — use `.eslintrc.yaml` or `.eslintrc.yml` (or any other yaml file in your workspace) to define the configuration structure.
+Not supported by ESLint 10.
-- JSON - use `.eslintrc.json` (or any other JSON file in your workspace) to define the configuration structure.
-ESLint’s JSON files also allow JavaScript-style comments.
+- **JSON** — use `.eslintrc.json` (or any other JSON file in your workspace) to define the configuration structure.
+ESLint's JSON files also allow JavaScript-style comments.
+Not supported by ESLint 10.
-- **Deprecated** - use `.eslintrc`, which can be either JSON or YAML.
+- **Deprecated** — use `.eslintrc`, which can be either JSON or YAML.
-- package.json - create an `eslintConfig` property in your `package.json` file and define your configuration there.
+- **package.json** — create an `eslintConfig` property in your `package.json` file and define your configuration there.
+Not supported by ESLint 10.

 If you are new to ESLint check the [documentation](http://eslint.org/).